JJ/pull-request-checks-action/README.md

 # Get results of a checklist from the body of a pull request [![build-test](https://github.com/JJ/pull-request-checks-action/actions/workflows/test.yml/badge.svg)](https://github.com/JJ/pull-request-checks-action/actions/workflows/test.yml)

-Sometimes, the body of a pull request contains
+In order to focus the attention of whoever is doing a pull request, sometimes a checklist is included, along the lines of this one

 ```markdown
 - [X] ONE: Checks this.